 ORCID is an open, non-profit, community-driven effort to create and maintain a registry of unique researcher identifiers and a transparent method of linking research activities and output to these identifiers.
 The platform reaches across disciplines, research sectors, and national boundaries.
 It is a hub that connects researchers and research through the embedding of identifiers in workflows, such as research profile maintenance, manuscript submissions, grant applications, and patent applications.

 ORCID provides two core functions:

 - a registry to obtain a unique identifier and manage a record of activities,

 - APIs that support system-to-system communication and authentication.

 ORCID makes its code available under an open-source license and will post an annual public data file under a CC0 waiver for free download.

 The Registry is available free of charge to individuals, who may obtain an identifier, manage their record of activities, and search for others in the Registry.
-Organizations may become members to link their records to the identifiers, to update records, to receive updates and to register their employees and students for identifiers.
+Organizations may become members to link their records to the identifiers, update records, receive updates, and register their employees and students for identifiers.